veverica-hrdzava/discoursetutorial/index.md

             preprocessed += i
     return preprocessed

-#Edit the below file to the path of the file, available [here]( ), on your computer.
+#Edit the below line to the path of the file on your computer.
 book  = open('/histeng.txt')
 file = book.read()
 book.close()